tjysdsg/cs308-breakout/doc/PLAN.md

 - The ball moves in a higher speed during power ups.
 - The ball becomes larger.
-- The paddle can wrap around the edge of the screen without movement speed penalty.
+- The paddle becomes wider.

 # Cheat keys